-The state of Florida currently ranks second in new HIV infections per year, and second in total HIV/AIDS cases in the US.
+The state of Florida currently ranks third in new HIV infections per year, and third in total HIV/AIDS cases in the US.
 Alcohol consumption contributes to poor HIV outcomes and to ongoing HIV transmission, and the relationships between alcohol consumption and HIV can vary by age, gender, ethnicity, and sexual orientation.

 The multidisciplinary T32 NIAAA training program focuses on alcohol and HIV infection.